milch/supermil.ch/content/post/fastlane-part-2.md

 ##### Integrating with UI tests

-The easiest way to do this is to open your UI tests, create a new function `testTakeScreenshots` and then use Xcode's record function to navigate to the screens you want to take screenshots of.
+The easiest way to do this is to open your UI tests, create a new function `testTakeScreenshots`, and then use Xcode's record function to navigate to the screens you want to take screenshots of.
 Then you simply insert the line `snapshot(<filename>)` for each screenshot you want to take:

 ```swift